-Lamm is the younger half-brother of the team’s founding Schnitzer brothers and worked with the team initially during weekends while still a student, before joining full-time and becoming team manager – the key hands-on boss at the race tracks.
+Lamm was the younger half-brother of the team’s founding Schnitzer brothers and worked with the team initially during weekends while still a student, before joining full-time and becoming team manager – the key hands-on boss at the race tracks.
 He oversaw the Schnitzer team’s almost other-worldly success with BMW, routinely bagging titles in multiple territories around the world, sometimes in the first attempt, as well as jewel-in-the-crown races including the 1999 Le Mans 24 Hours.

 1975: Not all about tin-tops

 In 1963 brothers Josef and Herbert Schnitzer bought a damaged Fiat which they restored then raced themselves.
 Three years later Josef won the first Schnitzer title in German touring cars piloting a BMW 2000ti he had tuned himself, then the Schnitzer concern went on to dominate the European Hillclimb Championship, winning four titles in a row by 1971.